cpetig/tflite_micro_compiler/README.md

 ```

 ### Examples
-The examples cmake [here](examples/CMakeLists.txt) is by default not included due to issues with TensorFlow source code compatibility issues when using specific code versions.
+The examples cmake [here](examples/CMakeLists.txt) is by default not included due to issues with TensorFlow source code compatibility when using specific code versions.
 To enable building the examples pass `-DTF_EXAMPLES=ON` to CMake.

 ## Automatic TensorFlow Source Fetching